Glover’s Reef Atoll, Belize

-Slickrock owns an island at Glover’s Reef, called Long Caye, where we offer island vacation holidays.
-Our private island is located on the outer reef of Glover’s Reef Atoll.
+Slickrock owns an island at Glover’s Atoll, called Long Caye, where we offer island vacation holidays.
+Our private island is located on the outer reef of Glovers Reef Belize.
 Glover’s Reef is one of only four atolls found in our hemisphere, which alone makes it an unusual and special place to explore.
 Three of the four atolls in the western hemisphere can be found in Belize country waters (the fourth atoll, Banco Chinchorro, lies just north in Mexican waters).
-Glover’s Reef is a protected Marine Reserve, visit the Glover’s Reef Marine Reserve website.
+Glover’s Reef is a protected Marine Reserve, more can be found at the Glover’s Reef Marine Reserve website.

 [photo credit at top of page: Madeleine Lomont]

 The Atolls of Belize

 In the photo at right, the mainland is the large green mass on the left of the image.
 The Belize Barrier Reef is the light- colored edge that parallels the coastline.
 Beyond the Barrier Reef lie the three atolls of Belize: Turneffe Islands, Lighthouse Reef, and, the most remote of all (due to extreme distance from population centers), Glover’s Reef Atoll.

 What is an Atoll?

 An atoll is a ring of coral that originally grew completely around the shoreline of an island, and which continued to grow upward on top of itself as the island subsided or eroded away.
-The ring reef we see today at Glover’s Reef outlines the shoreline of an ancient island that once existed at this location.
-This island was exactly the size and shape of present day Glover’s Reef Atoll, today an oval ring of coral 54 miles in circumference surrounded by the Caribbean Sea.
+The ring reef we see today at Glover Reef outlines the shoreline of an ancient island (call it Glovers Island) that once existed at this location.
+This island was exactly the size and shape of present day Glovers Reef Atoll, today an oval ring of coral 54 miles in circumference surrounded by the Caribbean Sea.